Yemen Raid: What We Know About Trump’s First Major Military Operation

 The firefight lasted around 50 minutes.
 Six Americans were injured, a $70 million aircraft was destroyed, and women and children were among the civilian casualties.

-Three of the 14 al Qaeda soldiers killed during the Yemen raid were top leaders.
+Three of the 14 al-Qaeda soldiers killed during the Yemen raid were top leaders.
 NPR News reports that 24 people were killed including women and nine children.
 The U.S. military has opened an investigation into what went wrong during the raid.

-White House Press Secretary called the Yemen raid mostly a success on Thursday.
+White House Press Secretary Sean Spicer called the Yemen raid mostly a success on Thursday.

 “It’s hard to ever call something a complete success, when you have the loss of life or people injured,” Spicer said.
 “But I think when you look at the totality of what was gained to prevent the future loss of life it is a successful operation by all standards.”